-4 Up to and including version SC1:9.0.1, only codings of the first tasks are available.
+&lt;sup>4 Up to and including version SC1:9.0.1, only codings of the first tasks are available.
 The German Research Foundation (DFG) within the DFG Priority Programme 1646 Education as a lifelong process.
-Analyzing data of the National Educational Panel Study (NEPS), project "Video-Based Validity Analyses of Measures of Early Childhood Competencies and Home Learning Environment (ViVA)" (grant to Prof. Dr. S. Weinert, WE 1478/7-1 & 7-2; research assistant responsible for the coding: Dr. J.-D. Freund) funded coding of the second task.
+Analyzing data of the National Educational Panel Study (NEPS), project "Video-Based Validity Analyses of Measures of Early Childhood Competencies and Home Learning Environment (ViVA)" (grant to Prof. Dr. S. Weinert, WE 1478/7-1 & 7-2) funded coding of the remaining tasks.
 The codings will be made available after project completion.